- Microsoft continues to constantly improve everything that Windows 11 stands for, with a lot of helpful features.

 - There are of course some requirements for the feature to work, which you will find in this article.

-It’s time to discuss one of the new features that Microsoft brings to the table with their brand new operating system.
-This one is dedicated to users that use laptops for their everyday needs.
+It’s time to discuss one of the new features that Microsoft brings to the table with their latest operating system.
+This one is dedicated to users who use laptops for their everyday needs.

-So, for the first time ever, Microsoft is introducing a new Dynamic Refresh Rate feature, designed to save laptop battery life and also boost refresh rates when this is really needed.
+So, for the first time ever, Microsoft is introducing a new Dynamic Refresh Rate feature, designed to save laptop battery life and also boost refresh rates when this is needed.

-From what we’ve seen and heard so far, it seems that the Redmon-based tech company is really trying to send us far into the future, performance-wise, with Windows 11.
+From what we’ve seen and heard so far, it seems that the Redmon-based tech company is trying to send us performance-wise to the future with Windows 11.

-Firstly, you should know that Dynamic Refresh Rate is different than the Variable Refresh Rate, which has been a part of Windows 10 for quite a while, a feature that focuses on gaming, to prevent screen-tearing.
+Firstly, you should know that Dynamic Refresh Rate differs from the Variable Refresh Rate, which has been a part of Windows 10 for quite a while, a feature that focuses on gaming to prevent screen-tearing.

-Some of the new generation laptops are now equipped with 120Hz displays, which make the OS feel a lot smoother while scrolling, enhance animations, and also eat up a lot of power.
+Some of the new generation laptops are now equipped with 120Hz displays, making the OS feel much smoother while scrolling, enhancing animations, and eating up a lot of power.

 Know that the Dynamic refresh rate feature can now be found in Windows Insider builds on the Dev channel, available for all supported devices, as Microsoft’s Ana Martha explains.